 - (a) Where the space contains an emergency power source or components of an emergency power source adjoining a space containing a unit's service generator or the components of a unit's service generator, the boundary bulkhead or deck between those spaces is to be an "A-60" class division. - (b) Either of the divisions indicated above or below is to be provided in consideration of Ch 10, 201.
 9 (3) and (5) of Guidance for the Mobile Offshore Drilling Units. - (c) Where spaces are of the same numerical category and superscript (c) appears, a bulkhead or deck of rating shown in the table is only required when the adjacent spaces are for a different purpose, e.g. in category .
-A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an "A-0" bulkhead. - (d) Bulkheads separating the navigating bridge, chartroom and radio room from each other may be an "B-0" rating. - (e) An "A-0" wall used in conjunction with a water curtain system designed to provide a density of at least 6.1 l/m^2 -min of exposed surface area may be used as an equivalent means of meeting the "A-60" class division. - Where an asterisk appears in the tables, the division is required to be of steel or other equivalent material but is not required to be of "A" class standard.
-However, where a deck, except an open deck, is penetrated for the passage of electric cables, pipes and vent ducts, such penetrations should be made tight to prevent the passage of flame and smoke. - Where "-" appears in the table, the division need not be of "A", "B" nor "C" class divisions. - X Where an "X" appears in the table, the configuration is not allowed.
+A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an "A-0" bulkhead. - (d) Bulkheads separating the navigating bridge, chartroom and radio room from each other may be an "B-0" rating. - (e) If the results of a Risk Analysis or Fire Load Analysis (reviewed and accepted by the Society) justify such, an "A-60" fire division may be used in lieu of an "H-60" bulkhead.
+An "A-0" wall used in conjunction with a water curtain system designed to provide a density of at least $6.1 \ell/m^2$ -min of exposed surface area may be used as an equivalent means of meeting the "A-60" class division. - Where an asterisk appears in the tables, the division is required to be of steel or other equivalent material but is not required to be of "A" class standard.
+However, where a deck, except an open deck, is penetrated for the passage of electric cables, pipes and vent ducts, such penetrations should be made tight to prevent the passage of flame and smoke. - Where "-" appears in the table, the division need not be of "A", "B" nor "C" class - X Where an "X" appears in the table, the configuration is not allowed.

-202. Fire fighting system
+302. Fire fighting system